tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/bash-scripting.md

 bash’s built-in command `fc` is a lot like `<Control-P>`, but instead of returning the last command to the command line, it transfers the com-mand to your editor of choice.

+## xargs

+`xargs` reads items from standard input (usually separated by spaces or newlines) and builds and executes command lines using those items as arguments.

 ## Input & Output

 The `echo` command is crude but easy.
 For more control over your output, use `printf`.
 It is a bit less convenient because you must explicitly put newlines where you want them (use “`\n`”), but it gives you the option to use tabs and enhanced number formatting in your the output.